-As adults, to have a healthy conscience many of us need to deprogram the legalism and other faulty teaching we received in the past, and reprogram our conscience with knowledge based on what God's Word teaches so that we know what is right and what is wrong so our feelings no longer confuse, control or lead us astray.
+As adults, to have a healthy conscience many of us need to deprogram the faulty teaching we received in the past, and reprogram our conscience with knowledge based on what God's Word teaches so that we know what is right and what is wrong so our feelings no longer confuse, control or lead us astray.

 Suggested prayer: "Dear God, sometimes I am confused so please help me to always know what is the right thing to do and the courage to do it.
 And help me to know what wrong things not to do, and the wisdom and strength not to do themóbased on the truth of your Word and not on the basis of how I feel.
 Thank you for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."

 1. 2 Samuel 24:10 (NIV).

 All articles on this website are written by